LightACandleGit/Portfolio-for-Data-science/README.md

 Here I will collect projects I've done in the past, mostly using statistical methods (machine learning and AI) but also more general data analysis.
+The complete R portfolio published on RPubs can be found here: [Link](http://rpubs.com/LightACandle/).

 ### Portfolio for ML Projects